-MM CUL-1: If previously unknown resources are encountered are encountered Prior to before or during grading activities, construction shall stop in on shall stop in commen the immediate vicinity of the find and a qualified historical alified historical of, and d resources specialist shall be consulted to determine whether termine whether construct the resource requires further study.
-The qualified historical nalified historical activities resources specialist shall make recommendations to the City tions to the City on the measures that shall be implemented to protect the d to protect the discovered resources, including but not limited to excavation ed to excavation of the finds and evaluation of the finds in accordance with accordance with Section 15064.5 of the CEQA Guidelines and the City's and the City's Historic Preservation Ordinance.
+MM CUL-1: If previously unknown resources are encountered Prior to before or during grading activities, construction shall stop in commencement the immediate vicinity of the find and a qualified historical of, and during, resources specialist shall be consulted to determine whether construction the resource requires further study.
+The qualified historical activities resources specialist shall make recommendations to the City on the measures that shall be implemented to protect the discovered resources, including but not limited to excavation of the finds and evaluation of the finds in accordance with Section 15064.5 of the CEQA Guidelines and the City's Historic Preservation Ordinance.
+If the resources are determined to be unique historical